plioi/plioi.github.io/_posts/2013-06-20-streamlined-integration-tests.markdown

 layout: post
 ---

-Last week, we saw how <a href="http://plioi.github.io/fixie/">Fixie</a> can be used to <a href="http://www.headspring.com/dry-test-inheritance/">simplify NUnit's treatment of inheritance</a>.
+Last week, we saw how [Fixie](http://plioi.github.io/fixie/) can be used to [simplify NUnit's treatment of inheritance](http://www.headspring.com/dry-test-inheritance/).
 This week, we'll see how to use it to streamline integration tests in systems that leverage IoC containers.

-<blockquote>Today's code samples work against <a href="http://nuget.org/packages/Fixie/0.0.1.62">Fixie 0.0.1.62</a>.
+<blockquote>Today's code samples work against [Fixie 0.0.1.62](http://nuget.org/packages/Fixie/0.0.1.62).
 The customization API is in its infancy, and is likely to change in the coming weeks.</blockquote>

 ## Setting the Scene